 Last but totally not least…If you find something you just love at the thrift store and then find a little hole in it.
 Don’t hang it back on the rack…buy it, take it home and do a little mend.

-- 5. Below is a short little tutorial about how to mend thrift store clothes to make them like brand new!
+How to mend thrift store clothes to make them like brand new!

 Happy Thrifting my friend!! o